ktechhydle/mprun_repo/README.md

 > [!NOTE]
 > # Install
 > 1. Clone the git with `https://github.com/ktechhydle/mprun_repo.git`.
-> 2. Install the project requirements with `pip install -r IMPORTANT/requirements.txt`.
+> 2. Install the project requirements with `pip install -r requirements.txt`.
-> 3. Run `launcher.py`, and see the full app.
+> 3. Run `main.py`, and see the full app.
 > 4. MPRUN is licensed under the GNU General Public Licence v3.0. [***If you are not familiar with this license, read it.***](license.txt)

 # How It Works...